iluwatar/java-design-patterns/currying/README.md

 ## Real-World Applications of Currying Pattern in Java

 * Functional programming languages like Haskell, Scala, and JavaScript.
+* Java programming, especially with lambda expressions and streams introduced in Java 8.
 * Event handling in UIs where a function with specific parameters needs to be triggered upon an event.
 * APIs that require configuration with multiple parameters.